skykhs3/skykhs3.github.io/_posts/2024-06-16-thoughts-on-starting-a-github-blog.md

 ---
 ## 4. Continuity
-I don't know how long it will take for my posts to be read by many people and become popular. **I've been planning for at least five years**, and I'll try to accumulate my knowledge on this blog for five years or more.
-If the direction of the blog becomes more defined over time, I would like to focus on writing more specific articles.
+I don't know how long it will take for my posts to be read by a lot of people and become popular. **I'm going to manage my blog for at least 10 years,** and I'm going to keep trying to accumulate knowledge in the future.
+If the direction of my blog becomes clearer over time, I'd like to focus on writing more specific articles.

 </div>